droesler/NLP_Projects_Portfolio/README.md

 # NLP_Projects_portfolio

+:warning: (Documentation in progress!):warning:

-Portfolio of NLP projects developed at the University of Washington
+Portfolio of NLP projects developed in coursework at the University of Washington.